Learning About Low Bone Density

-Osteopenia is a decrease in thickness, or density, in bones.
+Low bone density is a decrease in thickness, or density, in bones.
 That means the bones become thinner and weaker.
 It is more common in women than in men.

 It's important to know that low bone density is not a disease.
 It can happen normally with aging.
 Having low bone density means that there is a greater risk that you may get osteoporosis.
 It also means that you are more likely to break a bone than someone who does not have low bone density.
 But not everyone with low bone density gets osteoporosis or breaks a bone.

 Low bone density doesn't cause any symptoms.
 It's usually found with a type of X-ray called a bone density test.
 Low bone density means that your bone density result (T-score) is below normal if it has a minus sign in front of it.

 Things that increase your risk include: